Angel Attack: Production

 Gainax began planning the production of Neon Genesis Evangelion in July 1993.
-On September 20, the first internal meeting about the new project was held at the studio, but production for the first two episodes began in September 1994, a year later the first meeting, and lasted for months.
+On September 20, the first internal meeting about the new project was held at the studio, but production for the first two episodes did not begin until September 1994, one year after the first meeting, and lasted for months.
 The production was slow, and, according to Evangelions director Hideaki Anno, it took six months to complete the script for the first episode.
+Anno himself wrote the script; he also personally wrote the message on Misato's photograph in his characteristically soft, feminine handwriting.
+The director set himself the goal of surpassing the first episode of Mobile Suit Gundam; Anno himself and the series' staff admired it so deeply that they knew its shots, scenes, and narrative rhythm by heart.
 Kazuya Tsurumaki, assistant director of Neon Genesis Evangelion, served as director of "Angel Attack"; Anno and Masayuki, who drew storyboards for the episode, assisted him, while Shunji Suzuki worked as chief animator.
-Yoshitoh Asari, Seiji Kio and Yuh Imakake worked as assistant character designers.
-Production also involved animator Mitsuo Iso, who animated the battle between Sachiel and the United Nation aircraft.
+Yoshitō Asari, Seiji Kio, and Yuh Imakake worked as assistant character designers.
+Production also involved animator Mitsuo Iso, who animated the battle between Sachiel and the United Nations aircraft.